ZKaptan/DevConnector/README.md

 # Dev Connector

 Welcome to the Dev Connector Application.
-This is meant to be a place where developers may sign up and discuss all things tech and and development related.
+This is meant to be a place where developers may sign up and discuss all things tech and development related.
 Once signed up, users may create a profile to showcase their skills, past experiences and educations, as well as as any social links.